-The value of these variables is the value of the Java virtual machine property, such as user.home.
+The value of these variables is the value given by the corresponding Java virtual machine (JVM) property, such as user.home for HOME.
 The properties user.dir and user.home are standard in Java.
-Their values are platform dependent; see the documentation for the java.lang.System.getProperties() method for details.
-Note that user.dir and user.home are usually not readable in unsigned applets, in which case, attempts to use these variables in an expression will result in an exception.
-Vergil will display all the Java properties if you invoke JVM Properties in the View menu of a Graph Editor.
+Their values are platform dependent; see the documentation for the method getProperties in the java.lang.System class for details.
+Vergil will display all the Java properties if you invoke [View \to JVM Properties] in the menu of a Graph Editor.